jzwood/ledgerdemain/spec.md

 - spells
   - compass
       - reveals an arrow towards grandchildren for 2 seconds
+      - no A* required. just have an arrow that points towards cell (0,15) in the forest
   - fireball
       - having fireballs be alterable, ie make-bigger make-two etc fully compensate already and add interesting depth
   - hedgerow: (saepe sepe : hedge, fence, enclosure, haye.)